Registration for school year classes will reopen Aug 3.

 The 2nd Street Dancers have performed in China, Greece, Italy, and Mexico.
 They perform annually at The Fresno Fair, The Selma Raisin Festival, Great America and various community events.

 What other costs will come up during the school year?

-This year's Recital is Sunday, June 4.
-The mandatory Dress Rehearsal is Saturday, June 3.
+This year's Recital will be Sunday, June 2, 2024.
+The mandatory Dress Rehearsal is Saturday, June 1.

 In Memory of Cindy Taylor Hansen